geshan/geshan.github.com/posts/2025-02-06-ollama-commands.md

 ### Ollama run

 The Ollama `run` command runs an open model available in the Ollama models [page](https://ollama.com/search).
 It will pull (download) the model to your machine and then run it, exposing it via the API started with `ollama serve`.
-Like the previous part, you will run the Smollm2 135 million parameter because it will run on most machines with even less memory (like 512 MB), as the model is 271 MB.
+Like the previous part, you will run the Smollm2 135 million parameter model because it will run on most machines with even less memory (like 512 MB), as the model is 271 MB.

 To run Smollm2 135M parameters model, you can execute: